 It is unfortunately not always easy to find a good criminal defense lawyer.
 Here are some suggestions:

-Courtroom Observation - You may wish to sit through some public sessions of court while criminal cases are being argued.
+You may opt to sit through some public sessions of court while criminal cases are being argued.
 If you find a particular lawyer's performance to be impressive, you may take note of the lawyer's name and later contact the lawyer about the possibility of representing you.

 After you have located one or more attorneys whom you wish to consult about your case, call them to schedule appointments.
 (Find out at that time if they offer a free initial consultation, or if you will be charged for the meeting.)
 Try to speak with the criminal defense lawyer over the phone before scheduling the appointment.
 Ask about the lawyer's general experience with criminal defense, and any specific experience with cases like yours.